facebook/docusaurus/website/docs/advanced-plugins.md

 #### `options`

-`options` are the [second optional parameter when the plugins are used](./using-plugins.md#configuring-plugins). `options` is plugin-specific and are specified by the user when they use it in `docusaurus.config.js` or if preset contains the plugin.
-The preset will then be in-charge of passing the correct options into the plugin.
-It is up to individual plugins to define what options it takes.
+`options` are the [second optional parameter when the plugins are used](using-plugins.md#configuring-plugins). `options` are plugin-specific and are specified by users when they use them in `docusaurus.config.js`.
+Alternatively, if preset contains the plugin, the preset will then be in charge of passing the correct options into the plugin.
+It is up to individual plugin to define what options it takes.

 #### Return value